Hurricane Chris, four others indicted for recent homicides

 The first indictment alleges two crimes against Christopher Jerron Dooley, 31, also known as Shreveport rapper Hurricane Chris.

-Dooley was indicted for second-degree murder in connection with the June 2020 killing of Danzeria Jerris, Jr., 32.
+Dooley was indicted for second-degree murder in connection with a June 2020 slaying.
 Dooley is also charged with illegal possession of a stolen 2016 Mercedes Sedan, a vehicle associated with the murder.

 A second indictment is against DeMichael Antonio Turel, 27, for second-degree murder in connection with the June 2020 slaying of Jermaine A. Robinson, 31, of Shreveport.
 Robinson was shot in the chest in the 5500 block of Bienville Avenue.